bdf092/project_lap3_client/README.md

 6. Run the command `npm install` to install the required dependencies.
 7. Run the command `code .` in the terminal to open the project in VSCode.
 8. Go to Mongo Atlas website and create a cluster and respective database.
 Make sure to copy the SRV connection string as you will need it later.
-9. In the project_lap3_server folder create a file called `.env` and install all dependencies.
+9. In the project_lap3_server folder create a file called `.env`.
-2. In this file paste the following
+10. In this file paste the following:
 `PORT=3000
  BCRYPT_SALT_ROUNDS=12
  DB_URI=<Paste the SRV connection string from Mongo Altas> TEST_DB_URI = <Repeat the process of making a new database if you need to do testing>`
-4. Run the commands `cd project_lap3_server` & `npm run dev` in the terminal.
+11. Run the commands `cd project_lap3_server` & `npm run dev` in the terminal.
+12. Run the command  `cd project_lap3_client` & `npm run dev` in the terminal.
-5. Open the project using live server from the `index.html` file.
+13. Open the project accessing: `http://localhost:5173/.

 ## Tech Stack